 USCIS, the Department of Labor, Immigration and Customs Enforcement (or “ICE”), and the U.S. State Department regularly conduct employer compliance investigations.
 The government is serious about enforcement, so let an experienced immigration lawyer confirm that your own business is compliant or show you what needs to be changed.

 The Help Employers Need

 If an employer is cited or investigated for non-compliance, a good immigration attorney can recommend the best legal strategy and the changes necessary to avoid further trouble in the future.
 If your company is investigated, cited, or currently appealing an unfavorable ruling or finding from a court or a government agency, your company will require the knowledge and services of a savvy and experienced immigration lawyer.

 In the United States, no field of law is more complicated or confusing than immigration law.
 Moreover, immigration regulations and laws are constantly changing and evolving, so employers will want to place their immigration needs and concerns in the hands of an attorney who focuses exclusively on immigration matters.
 If you own, manage, or do the hiring for a U.S.-based company that hires international workers, you can obtain help right away from an experienced Dublin immigration attorney.

 Owners, hiring managers, and international workers themselves can contact an experienced immigration lawyer to have your immigration concerns addressed, your visa questions answered, or to initiate the H-1B visa application procedure.

-We encourage you to seek the guidance of the experienced immigration attorneys at Sam Shihab & Associates to address any questions you may have about your specific situation.
+We encourage you to seek the guidance of the experienced immigration attorneys at Shihab Burke, LLC, Attorneys At Law to address any questions you may have about your specific situation.

 Contact us today!
 We are here to help.